smy1/swlab/README.md

 - **What [the script](https://github.com/smy1/swlab/blob/main/peekaboo/sbr-sync-2videos.py) does**: Synchronise and display the main SBR (shared book reading) video on the left and the (downsized) minor SBR video on the right
 - **Why I wrote it**: The same reason as why I wrote _sbr-sync-3videos.py_.
 The difference is that this script syncs only two of our three cameras.
 Sometimes, one of the cameras failed to record the reading session or is problematic, hence, it has to be excluded from the final joined video.

+### solo-sbr-video.py
+- **What [the script](https://github.com/smy1/swlab/blob/main/mochi/solo-sbr-video.py) does**: Crop and extract the front video for both solo and SBR conditions, then extract the side video for the SBR condition.
+  Two videos will be rendered: the front video for the solo condition and a concatenated front-side video for the SBR condition.
+- **Why I wrote it**: This script adds a new feature, which is cropping of the front video.
+The syncing of front and side videos for SBR is similar to previous scripts (e.g., _sbr-sync-2videos.py_).

 ## MATLAB script
 ### General requirements